ravelonanosy/mini-projet-docker/README.md

 In conclusion, POZOS needs agility on its software farm.

 ## Infrastructure

-Centos 7 was deployed with vagrant as part of this project.
+A Centos 7 virtual machine was deployed locally on virtualbox with vagrant.

 ## Application